Quantum Relational Hoare Logic with Expectations

 So far, we have basically recapped the definition from \cite{qrhl}.
 However, that definition only allows us to express Hoare judgments that do not involve expectations since $A$ and $B$ in \autoref{def:qrhl.tent} are subspaces (predicates), not expectations.
-To define expectation-qRHL, we follow the same idea, but instead of quantifying over only the initial states satisfying the precondition, we quantify over all initial states, and merely require that (the coupling of) the final states statisfies the postexpectation at least as much as (the coupling of the) initial states satisfy the preexpectation.
-That is: \begin{definition}[Expectation-qRHL, informal] For expectations $\PA,\PB$, $\rhl A\bc\bd B$ holds iff for any $\rho_1,\rho_2$ with separable coupling $\rho$, the final states $\denot\bc(\rho_1),\denot{\bd}(\rho_2)$ have a separable coupling $\rho'$ such that $\tr\PA\rho\leq\tr\PB\rho'$.
-(Recall that $\tr\PA\rho$ indicates how much $\rho$ satisfies $\PA$, and analogously $\tr\PB\rho'$, cf.~\autoref{sec:var.mem.pred}.) \end{definition} By plugging in the definition of couplings, we get the following precise definition:
+To define expectation-qRHL, we follow the same idea, but instead of quantifying over only the initial states satisfying the precondition, we quantify over all initial states, and merely require that (the coupling of) the final states satisfies the postexpectation at least as much as (the coupling of the) initial states satisfy the preexpectation.
+That is: \begin{definition}[Expectation-qRHL (eqRHL), first attempt] For expectations $\PA,\PB$, $\rhlinformal A\bc\bd B$ holds iff for any $\rho_1,\rho_2$ with separable coupling $\rho$, the final states $\denot\bc(\rho_1),\denot{\bd}(\rho_2)$ have a separable coupling $\rho'$ such that $\tr\PA\rho\leq\tr\PB\rho'$.
+(Recall that $\tr\PA\rho$ indicates how much $\rho$ satisfies $\PA$, and analogously $\tr\PB\rho'$, cf.~\autoref{sec:var.mem.pred}.) \end{definition}